rezahedi/visit-bamyan.com/source/_posts/marathon-of-afghanistan.md

 ---
+title: Marathon of Afghanistan
-title: The Marathon of Afghanistan
+subtitle: The Marathon of Afghanistan
 date: 2020-06-13
 categories:
 - Festivals